Wye College: Hop research

-Cyclamen Persicum
+Cyclamen persicum

-In the 1960s, Allan Jackson's breeding program at Wye crossed large flowered cyclamen with wild forms, producing smaller houseplants with scented, elongated flowers and attractively marked foliage.
+In the 1960s, Allan Jackson's breeding programme at Wye crossed large flowered cyclamen with wild forms, producing smaller houseplants with scented, elongated flowers and attractively marked foliage.
 These became known commercially as the "Wye College Hybrids" and as of 2021, continue to be produced.

 The hybrid varieties include Wye Downland (white), Admiral (orchid-mauve), Peacock (pinky / red) and Fritillary (dark-red and jewel colours).
 Those named after butterflies are fragrant and breed true to the colour of their namesakes.

 Biological pest control

 explored biological methods of pest control and facilitated their widespread adoption.
 Mike Copeland's entomology team harnessed Australian ladybirds, and parasitic wasps to suppress mealy bug and soft scale insect pests.
 He launched Wye Bugs at the 1991 Chelsea Flower Show to make insect controls available to ordinary gardeners, and with the subsequent closure of Wye Campus to facilitate continued research.
 Wye Bugs occupied glasshouses and laboratory facilities to the north of Occupation Road but by 2019, when that site was presented for development, moved south of the track.

 As of 2022, Wye Bugs supply biological control insects and pest deterrents, mainly on a wholesale basis.